iainsgillis/devon-pottery-guild/classes.md

 ## About our classes

-The Guild's pottery classes normally run as 10-week sessions, and normally start in September, January, and March (ish).
+The Guild's pottery classes normally run as 10-week sessions, and normally start in September, January, and April (ish).
 Spring sessions are often shorter.

 We strive to get registration available at least two weeks before classes begin.